Join our webinar on coercive control and its psychological impact, and learn how to offer support.

 Her experience spans mental health, relationship counselling, and family violence, working with both those who use and experience violence.

-When you click to book, you will be taken to our payment gateway.
-Once you complete your registration you will receive an email detailing how to access your learning event in our Moodle Learning Management System.
+Once this webinar is available, click to purchase and you will be taken to our payment gateway.
+Once you complete your purchase you will receive an email detailing how to access your learning event in our Moodle Learning Management System.

 Contact us